Autodesk (ADSK)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last three years, Autodesk grew its sales at a 11.7% annual rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the software sector, which enjoys a number of secular tailwinds.
-Luckily, there are other things to like about Autodesk.
+Over the last five years, Autodesk grew its sales at a 13.7% annual rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the software sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

-Looking further ahead, sell-side analysts expect revenue to grow 11.2% over the next 12 months, similar to its three-year rate.
-This projection is above average for the sector and suggests its newer products and services will help sustain its historical top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 10.4% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will face some demand challenges.

 6. Billings